 Check/Display Linux Kernel Version with yum or dnf Command

-The yum and dnf commands are used to install packages in RPM-based distributions like CentOS, RHEL, Fedora.
+The yum and dnf commands are used to install packages in RPM-based distributions like CentOS, RHEL, and Fedora.
 Linux kernel is provided as a package too and version information is provided for this kernel package by using the dnf or yum commands.

 $ dnf show kernel